 Taxes and Charges of IESCO Bill

-Customer Care Information of IESCO
+Customer Care Information

-Islamabad Electric Supply Company offers 24/7 customer service for electricity-related issues, accessible via helplines, email, or in-person at the head office.
+IESCO offers 24/7 customer service for electricity-related issues, accessible via helplines, email, or in-person at the head office.

 FAQs